-BARRY ANDERSON Erskine Bowles SAXBY CHAMBLISS KENT CONRAD JIM COOPER DAN CRIPPEN ESTHER GEORGE WILLIS GRADISON KEITH HALL JANE HARMAN HEIDI HEITKAMP WILLIAM HOAGLAND JIM JONES JOHN KASICH LOU KERR RON KIND MARJORIE MARGOLIES DAVE McCurdy JAMES MCINTYRE, JR. DAVID MINGE MICHAEL NUTTER JUNE O'NEILL MARNE OBERNAUER, JR. RUDOLPH PENNER FRANKLIN RAINES ROBERT REISCHAUER REID RIBBLE CHARLES ROBB ISABEL SAWHILL ALAN K. SIMPSON JOHN SPRATT GENE STEUERLE DAVID STOCKMAN JOHN TANNER TOM TAUKE CAROL COX WAIT
+BARRY ANDERSON Erskine Bowles SAXBY CHAMBLISS KENT CONRAD JAMES COOPER DAN CRIPPEN ESTHER GEORGE WILLIS GRADISON KEITH HALL JANE HARMAN HEIDI HEITKAMP WILLIAM HOAGLAND JAMES JONES JOHN KASICH LOU KERR RON KIND MARJORIE MARGOLIES DAVE McCurdy JAMES MCINTYRE, JR. MICHAEL NUTTER June O'Neill MARNE OBERNAUER, JR. RUDOLPH PENNER FRANKLIN RAINES ROBERT REISCHAUER REID RIBBLE CHARLES ROBB ISABEL SAWHILL ALAN K. SIMPSON JOHN SPRATT EUGENE STEUERLE DAVID STOCKMAN JOHN TANNER TOM TAUKE CAROL COX WAIT

-Government Shutdowns Q&A: Everything You Should Know Updated: November 9, 2023
+Government Shutdowns Q&A: Everything You Should Know Updated: January 16, 2024

-The first continuing resolution (CR) for fiscal year (FY) 2024 expires on November 17, 2023, and Congress has so far enacted none of the 12 appropriations bills setting discretionary spending levels.
-Lawmakers have until midnight on the final day of the CR to enact legislation to fund the programs covered by the appropriations process, or the government will shut down.
-A second CR to allow lawmakers more time to complete work on spending bills is likely to be considered.
-A shutdown in FY 2024 would affect all federal activities covered by discretionary appropriations, as opposed to the most recent FY 2019 shutdown that began in late 2018 and extended into early 2019 that affected only departments and agencies covered by the seven appropriations bills that Congress had not yet enacted.
+The second continuing resolution (CR) for fiscal year (FY) 2024 expires in two tranches, the first of which funds 4 of the 12 appropriations bills and runs out on January 19, 2024, and Congress has so far enacted no full-year appropriations.
+Lawmakers have until midnight on the final day of the CR to enact legislation to fund the programs covered by the first part of the laddered CR or these government activities will shut down.
+Two weeks later, on February 2, 2024, the second part of the laddered CR and remaining appropriations would expire.
+A shutdown in FY 2024 could affect either the full slate of federal activities covered by discretionary appropriations or a select set of programs covered by certain appropriations bills that are allowed to expire depending on lawmakers' actions.